lucywyman/recipes/desserts/_posts/2017-08-29-spiced-apple-cake.md

 ##### Directions:

 Preheat the oven to 350°F and place a rack in the center of the oven.
-Butter and flour an 8-inch spring form pan and set aside.
+Butter and flour a bundt pan and set aside.

 ###### For the Apples